-Primary Sclerosing Cholangitis (PSC) is a chronic bile duct disease that damages the bile ducts inside and outside the liver.
-Bile ducts carry bile from the liver to the intestines.
+Primary Sclerosing Cholangitis (PSC) is a rare liver disease that damages the bile ducts inside and outside the liver.
 With PSC, bile ducts are inflamed, and the inflammation leads to scarring and narrowing of the affected ducts.
 Eventually, blockages may occur.
 As the scarring blocks more and more ducts, bile becomes trapped in the liver.
 This damages the liver and can result in fibrosis and cirrhosis of the liver and liver failure.
 Patients may eventually require a liver transplant.

-PSC is a rare disease that predominantly affects 30-40 year-old men.
-However, PSC also occurs in children of any age, women, and the elderly.
-PSC affects about twice as many men as women.
-About 43 percent do not have any symptoms when diagnosed.
-It is estimated that nearly 21 per 100,000 men and 6 per 100,000 women have the disease.
-PSC is often found in people with inflammatory bowel disease (IBD), most often ulcerative colitis (UC) and sometimes Crohn’s disease.
-Over 75 percent of PSC patients have ulcerative colitis.
-PSC is also associated with other autoimmune diseases.
+PSC often is found in people with inflammatory bowel disease (IBD), most often ulcerative colitis (UC) and sometimes Crohn’s disease.
+More than 75 percent of PSC patients have ulcerative colitis.
+PSC also is associated with other autoimmune diseases.

 Common Symptoms of PSC